w3f/polkadot-spec/docs/chap-runtime-api.md

 - The account ID as a SCALE encoded 32-byte address of the sender ([Definition -def-num-ref-](id-extrinsics#defn-extrinsic-address)).

 **Return**
 - The SCALE encoded balance of type `u128` representing the pending reward of the account ID.
-The default value is Zero incase of errors in fetching the rewards.
+The default value is Zero in case of errors in fetching the rewards.

 ### -sec-num- `NominationPoolsApi_points_to_balance` {#sect-nominationpoolsapi-points-to-balance}